• Apply now

 Information Technology

-You'll learn the technological and applied aspects of computing, with less emphasis on theory.
-You'll study system programming, software design and engineering, networking (including the internet and the web), artificial intelligence for decision support, and graphics.
+Learn the technological and applied aspects of computing, with less emphasis on theory.
+In this specialisation, you'll study system programming, software design and engineering, networking (including the internet and the web), artificial intelligence for decision support, and graphics.

 Software Engineering